Ever since my daughters began to learn without school

 when the learner is ready, and without much outside intervention.
 And I

 think that is because a lack of trust in the basic human motivation to learn

 has been reinforced by our own school experiences.

 founding editor.
 A writer and journalist for forty years, she is the author

-of twelve books, a former broadcaster, and a lifelong changemaker.
+of 13 books, a former broadcaster, and a lifelong changemaker.
 She and

-her husband helped their two now-adult daughters learn without school in
+her husband trusted their two now-adult daughters to learn without school in

 the 1970s and '80s.
 You can learn more about her and read more of her writing